TeamNewPipe/documentation/docs/07_release_instructions.md

 ### Version name and conventions

-- Find the version code of the next release by looking for `versionCode` in [`app/build.gradle`](https://github.com/TeamNewPipe/NewPipe/blob/dev/app/build.gradle): 1 added to that value (from now on called `NEW_VERSION_CODE`) will be the new value (but do not edit the file yet)
+- Find the version code of the next release by looking for `versionCode` in [`app/build.gradle`](https://github.com/TeamNewPipe/NewPipe/blob/dev/app/build.gradle): You will add 1 to that value (from now on called `NEW_VERSION_CODE`) to get the new value (but do not edit the file yet)
 - Choose the version number of the next release according to [semantic versioning](https://semver.org/) (from now on called `X.X.X`)

 ### Identification